dgiglio84/Superstore-Analysis-2024/README.md

 ![image](https://github.com/dgiglio84/Superstore-Sales-Analysis/assets/120340086/1aef855d-5c1c-499d-9d3f-d88dc0ccf77a)

 - The ship time directly correlates with the annual profit.
-Specifically, as ship times decreased, the profits grow higher.
+Specifically - as shipping times decreased, profits grew higher.
 - The steady decrease in discounts from 2011 to 2013 may have had an impact on the 44 customers the store lost in 2014.
 -	By contacting the list of customers who left in 2014, we can gain more insight into their departure.

-For more information, please see the Jupyter notebook and XLSX spreadsheet included in this repository.
+**For more information, please see the Jupyter notebook and Excel spreadsheet included in this repository.**